 A urban waterfront that's surrounded by natural beauty.

 Downtown Norfolk boasts an authentic, breathtaking, and accessible urban waterfront, offering unmatched views and uses.
-From daily harbor tours and tremendous public festivals to the scenic Elizabeth River Trail and an urban kayak launch, the Downtown Norfolk waterfront has something for everyone, all just steps away from a bustling and vibrant Downtown, complete with delectible dining, unique shopping experiences, top-tier arts, exciting nightlife, and a robust events schedule.
+From daily harbor tours and tremendous public festivals to the scenic Elizabeth River Trail, the Downtown Norfolk waterfront has something for everyone, all just steps away from a bustling and vibrant Downtown, complete with delectible dining, unique shopping experiences, top-tier arts, exciting nightlife, and a robust events schedule.
 To see all that Downtown Norfolk has to offer, check out the rest of DowntownNorfolk.org!

 Just a few highlights of what Downtown Norfolk's remarkable waterfront has to offer...